Editor’s Note: Last updated on March 13, 2022

-Young-earth creationists consider Noah’s Flood to have been global in its extent and left behind a catastrophic impact on the earth’s geologic record.
-However, determining where the Flood strata start (the pre-Flood/Flood boundary) and end (the Flood/post-Flood boundary) is perhaps the most widely discussed and debated topic of young-earth geology.
+Young-earth creationists believe Noah’s Flood to have been global in its extent.
+It forever reshaped our planet’s surface.
+However, determining where the Flood layers start (the pre-Flood/Flood boundary) and end (the Flood/post-Flood boundary) is perhaps the most widely discussed and hotly debated field of young-earth geology research.

 Where Do We Start?

 The earth’s continental crust consists of many layers.
 Like the pages of a book, each layer tells a story of our planet’s history.
 Its “historians” ―called geologists―carefully study these rock layers and attempt to determine what story they are trying to tell us through the passage of time.

 But this book is incomplete and hard to read.
 Some important pages have been ripped out; some rock layers have eroded away.
 Others have folded, faulted and/or slid over other pages of the book (as really happens to some rock layers!).
 Still others give us trouble with their interpretation, much like deciphering the story detailed in some lost language.
 The geologic record is hard to decipher!

 As should be clear by the end of this article, creationists hold a diverse array of opinions regarding how much of the geologic record was a direct result of the Flood.
 We should point out that we needn’t assume the entire geologic record formed during a single event during the Flood.
 Different time periods, or “epochs”, punctuate Biblical history.
 Each is unique in its own way.

 The universe and everything in it was supernaturally created by God in the span of six regular days just a few thousand years ago.
 Everything in Creation was “very good.”
 Animals and humans lived in harmony with their Creator and each other, eating only plants.

 Click here to learn more about the Creation Epoch.